lepinekong/mycodesnippets/redlang/preprocessor/basics.md

 ### Demo

-For demo type in Red Console
+For demo type in Red Console:
 >do read http://mycodesnippets.space/redlang/preprocessor/src/basics.red

 then type: